wpgp/global2_scripts/Land_Cover_ESA_CCI/README_ESACCI_LC.txt

 No Data Value: 255 as per metadata, in practice there are no noData pixels
 SRS: EPSG:4326 (WGS84)

-ESA CCI Landcover datasets were processed Dorothea Woods (Jan/Feb 2023).
-Associated code is based on

 Ouput file names (examples from 2016-2022 files):